Christa2308/E-WareHouse/README.md

 You have a robust security layer that controls exactly what each staff member can do.

-**Role-Based Access Control:** Defining users as Admins or Staff.
+* **Role-Based Access Control:** Defining users as Admins or Staff.

-**Granular Action Permissions:** Checkbox-level control over who has the right to Insert, Update, or Delete records.
+* **Granular Action Permissions:** Checkbox-level control over who has the right to Insert, Update, or Delete records.

-**Warehouse Assignment:** Restricting staff members to only see and manage stock within their assigned warehouse.
+* **Warehouse Assignment:** Restricting staff members to only see and manage stock within their assigned warehouse.

-**Account Status Control:** The ability to instantly activate or deactivate user accounts.
+* **Account Status Control:** The ability to instantly activate or deactivate user accounts.

 ---

-**4. Intelligent Monitoring & Alerts**
+**4. Monitoring & Alerts**

-Your database is "active," meaning it watches the data for you.
+Our database is "active," meaning it watches the data for you.

-Low Stock Triggers: Database triggers (trg_Alert_LowStock) that automatically detect when inventory falls below a safe threshold.
+* **Low Stock Triggers:** Automatically detect when inventory falls below a safe threshold.

-Automated Alerting: A dedicated notification system that flags items needing immediate restocking.
+* **Automated Alerting:** A dedicated notification system that flags items needing immediate restocking.

 ---

 **5. Product & Category Organization**

-Dynamic Search & Filtering: Interfaces designed to find products, zones, or bins instantly by name or status.
+* **Dynamic Search & Filtering:** Interfaces designed to find products, zones, or bins instantly by name or status.

-**Category Management:** Grouping products into logical types to simplify reporting and navigation.
+* **Category Management:** Grouping products into logical types to simplify reporting and navigation.

 ---
 ### 3. Functional and Non-Functional Requirements